rememberSoftwares/yacana/README.md

 ### About Task parameters

 The Task class takes 2 mandatory parameters:
 * The prompt: It is the task to be solved.
 Use imperative language, be precise, and ask for step-by-step thinking for complex Tasks and expected outputs if needed.
 * The Agent: The agent that will be assigned to this task.
 The agent will be in charge of solving the task.

 ℹ️ Many other parameters can be given to a Task.
 We will see some of them in the following sections of this tutorial.
-But you can check out the Task class documentation @todo URL
+But you can already check out the Task class documentation @todo URL

-### Do you see how disruptive this is compared to other frameworks?
+### In what way is this disruptive compared to other frameworks?

 In the above code snippet, we assigned the agent to the Task.
 So it's the Task that leads the direction that the AI takes.
-In most other frameworks it's the opposite, where you assign some work to an existing agent.
-This reversed way allows to have fined grained control on each resolution step as the LLM only follows bread crumb (the Tasks).
+In most other frameworks it's the opposite.
+You assign work to an existing agent.
+This reversed way allows to have fined grained control on each resolution step as the LLM only follows bread crumb (the tasks).
 The pattern will become even more obvious as we get to the Tool section of this tutorial.
 As you'll see the Tools are also assigned at the Task level and not to the Agent directly.

-To compare with LangGraph, we indeed cannot make a call graph as we don't bind the Task together explicitly.
-However, Yacana's way gives more flexibility and allows a hierarchical programming way or scheduling the Task and keeping control of the flow.
+To compare with LangGraph, we indeed cannot generate a call graph as an image because we don't bind the tasks together explicitly.
+However, Yacana's way gives more flexibility and allows a hierarchical programming way of scheduling the tasks and keeping control of the flow.
 It also allows creating new Task dynamically if the need arises.
 You shall rely on your programming skills and good OOP to have a clean code and good Task ordering.
+There aren't and will never be any pre-hardcoded interactions and no flat config.
+This is a framework for developers.

 ### Getting the result of a Task

-Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task to actually do something with it.
+Even though we get logs on the standard output of the terminal, we still need to extract the answer of the LLM that solved that Task in order to do something with it.
-Getting the string message is quite easy as the .solve() method returns a Message() class.
+Getting the string message out of it is quite easy as the .solve() method returns a Message() @todo URL class.
-Maybe you are thinking "Ho noo another class to deal with".
-Well, let me tell you that it's always better to have an OOP class than some semi-random Python dictionary where you'll forget what keys it contains.
-Also, the Message class is very straightforward.
+Maybe you are thinking "Ho nooo, another class to deal with".
+Well, let me tell you that it's always better to have an OOP class than some semi-random Python dictionary where you'll forget what keys it contains in ten minutes.
+Also, the Message @todo url class is very straightforward.
 It exposes a `content` attribute.
 Modify the current code like this:
 ```python
 # So that something actually happens you must call the .solve() method on your task
 my_message: Message = task1.solve()